nordeim/cafe-sg/docs/prompt-2.md

 ---

 Now, please meticulously review, analyze and validate/critique two versions of the code design analysis assessment reports, @Complete_Design_System_Audit_v1.md and @Complete_Design_System_Audit_v2.md .
 Validate them carefully against the actual codebase, then give me a detailed validated comprehensive assessment of these reports as well as your own validated code design review assessment.

+---

+Awesome job on your meticulous analysis, planning and execution!
+Please keep up the good work in your rigorous and meticulous approach to planning and execution!
+Now, please meticulously review and validate @Complete_Design_System_Audit_v3.md as well, then re-evaluate and re-validate your overall design review assessment and findings with recommendations.
+Then meticulously plan and create a comprehensive remediation plan to fix the validated issues, break the remediation plan into logical phases, and for each phase, add a list of code files to modify or create, add a list of change descriptions and a checklist for each of the files to be updated or created.
+Review and validate your remediation plan against the actual codebase to ensure correctness and accuracy.